nolanholden/VectorNav/README.md

 ```

 ### Setup Functions
 The following functions are used to setup the VN-100 or VN-200.
-These should be called once before data collection, typically this is done in the Arduino *void setup()* function.
+All of these other than *velocityCompensation* should be called once before data collection, typically this is done in the Arduino *void setup()* function.
 The *begin* function should always be used and the rest provide optional functionality.
+If the functionality of *velocityCompensation* is desired, it should be called at rates above 1 Hz, with 10 Hz or greater providing the best accuracy.

 #### Common
 **int begin()**